The Netherlands National Overview

 During the bachelor phase students usually use Erasmus+ student exchanges to partners which fit in their studies.
 During the Master phase, students go abroad with a much clearer picture and research topic.
 Some conservatoires have an obligatory semester abroad, a so called Mobility Window.

-The attractiveness of Dutch conservatories for international students is because they provide an international study environment, education in English and curricula aiming at the international professional practice.
+The attractiveness of Dutch conservatories for international students lies in the high quality of the education and because they provide an international study environment, education in English and curricula aiming at the international professional practice.

 The Nederlands-Vlaamse Accreditatie Organisatie (NVAO) is responsible for the accreditation process.
 The new system in place in the Netherlands is geared toward a go/no-go decision by NVAO which operates independently from both the institutions and the Ministry of Education and Culture, although its members are appointed by this Ministry.
 NVAO was founded by a Treaty (2003) between the governments of the Netherlands and Flanders and is responsible for the accreditation of higher education programmes in both countries.
 Programmes have to be accredited once every six years by NVAO on the basis of the NVAO Accreditation Framework.
 If they do not gain accreditation, they lose degree-awarding power and government funding, and therefore must close.
 The steps in this process include: